DentallApp/back-end/README.md

 ```sh
 echo -e '\nTZ=America/Guayaquil' >> .env
 ```
-- Build the image and initiate services:
+- Build the image and initiate services.
 ```sh
 docker-compose up --build -d
 ```
-- Access the application with this URL:
+- Access the application with this URL.
 ```
 http://localhost:5000/swagger
 ```
 - If you wish to test the chatbot, you can do so with the [test client](https://github.com/DentallApp/webchat-client).
-Access this URL:
+Access this URL.
 ```
 https://dentallapp.github.io/webchat-client
 ```